Spatial Correlation between Pulsars from Interfering Gravitational-Wave Sources in Massive Gravity: Introduction

-In this work, we aim to investigate the spatial correlation patterns induced by realistic interference effects in the presence of a nonzero graviton mass, and to reassess the true discriminatory power of PTAs in testing massive gravity.
+In this work, we aim to investigate the spatial correlation patterns induced by realistic interference effects in the presence of a nonzero graviton mass, and to reassess the true discriminatory power of PTAs in testing massive gravity by simultaneously accounting for the correlation structure, its frequency-dependent behavior, and the presence of a cutoff frequency implied by the dispersion relation.
 We adopt natural units by setting the speed of light $c = 1$ and the reduced Planck constant $\hbar = 1$.
 The Earth is placed at the coordinate origin.
 Unit vectors are denoted by boldface symbols with hats, such as $\hat{\bm{\Omega}}$ and $\hat{\bm{p}}$.
 Latin subscripts are used with specific conventions throughout the paper: ``$a$'' and ``$b$'' denote abstract tensor indices; ``$j$'' and ``$k$'' label GW sources; and ``A" and ``B" label pulsars.